guardian/explain-maker/README.md

     streamName {
-      preview = "<preview kinesis name - only needed if kinesis publishing enabled>" live = "<live kinesis name- only needed if kinesis publishing enabled>", elk  = "<elk kinesis stream - only needed if elk publishing enabled" }
+      preview = "<preview kinesis name - only needed if kinesis publishing enabled>" live = "<live kinesis name- only needed if kinesis publishing enabled>", reindex-preview = "<reindex preview kinesis name, usually the same as the preview stream name - only needed if kinesis publishing enabled>" reindex-live = "<reindex live kinesis name, usually the same as the live stream name - only needed if kinesis publishing enabled>", elk  = "<elk kinesis stream - only needed if elk publishing enabled" }
   }